-Five Transporting Points system describes the flow of qi in the channels using a river analogy, and ascribes function to points along this flowline according to their location.
+The Five Transport Points system describes the flow of qi in the channels using a river analogy, and ascribes function to points along this flowline according to their location.

-Five Phase Points ascribe each of the five phases - wood, fire, earth, metal and water - to one of the Five Transporting points.
+The Five Phase Points system ascribes each of the five phases - wood, fire, earth, metal and water - to one of the Five Transporting points.

-Xi-cleft points are the point on the channel where the qi and blood gather and plunge more deeply.
+Xi-cleft points are the points on the channel where the qi and blood gather and plunge more deeply.